1883 Rochester tornado: Meteorological synopsis

-Storm development and track
+Tornado Summary

 By 4:00 p.m.
 CDT (21:00 UTC), light rain began falling over the area, and at 4:30 p.m.
 CDT (21:30 UTC), a thunderstorm spawned an F3 tornado about 10 mi south of Rochester, near Pleasant Grove.
 The tornado killed two people, injured ten others, and damaged at least four farmsteads, one of which it destroyed.
 After the passage of the storm, conditions briefly improved.
 At about 6:00 p.m.
 CDT (23:00 UTC), residents of Rochester noticed a "low bank of cloud"—a thunderstorm—southwest of the city.
 Few residents were alarmed, but the storm rapidly grew in size and intensity as time passed.

 The Rochester tornado first touched down at about 6:30 p.m.
 CDT (23:30 UTC), approximately 4 mi northwest of Hayfield in Dodge County.
 The tornado damaged farmsteads in Westfield, Hayfield, Ashland, Vernon, and Canisteo townships.
 In all, the tornado passed through 40 farms across Dodge County, at least 10 of which it razed, killing five or more people.

 As it entered Olmsted County, the tornado obliterated farmhouses, outbuildings, and machinery in Salem Township, causing one death.
 The tornado continued to destroy structures on farms in Kalmar, Cascade, and Rochester townships before entering the city of Rochester itself.
 Heavy rainfall preceded the tornado.

 Just after 7:00 p.m.
 CDT (00:00 UTC), skies in Rochester assumed a greenish tint, and a rumbling sound became audible.
 The "roar" of the tornado gave many residents advance warning.
 "Dense darkness" enveloped the city as the tornado struck.
 In just five minutes, the tornado passed through the north side of Rochester, causing devastating damage.
 The northern third of Rochester was devastated, with 135 homes destroyed and 200 damaged.
 The tornado also caused extensive damage to a 1 mi swath that extended 10 mi eastward from Rochester.

 At 9:30 p.m.
-CDT (02:00 UTC), a final tornado, posthumously rated F3, killed one person and injured 19 others near St. Charles and Lewiston in Winona County.
+CDT (02:00 UTC), a final tornado, given an F3 rating upon retrospective review, killed one person and injured 19 others near St. Charles and Lewiston in Winona County.